-You will use your Drawing 1 skills to create artwork that will give you more confidence in your drawing ability.
+You will use skills learned in Drawling 1 to create more advanced artwork.
 You will create drawings on a more personal level and explore a variety of materials.
 Students must be able to work independently in this and other upper level classes.
 This course is offered for concurrent credit.
 DMACC Course ART 133 (3 credits)

-Painting 1 (1070) One Credit, Block Grades 9, 10, 11, 12 This course provides a foundation in painting using a variety of techniques and media (such as watercolor and acrylics), emphasizing observation and interpretation of the visual environment, life drawing, and imaginative painting.
+Painting 1(1070)One Credit, BlockGrades 9, 10, 11, 12Learn beginning painting techniques and how to use materials including; watercolor and acrylics.Students will paint from life, photos, their imagination, and stories.